dylang/shortid/readme.md

 Change the characters used.

 You must provide a string of all 64 unique characters.
 Order is not important.

+The default characters provided were selected because they are url safe.

 __Example__